 CS/MAT 359 Introduction to the Theory of Computation 3 SH

 CS 360 Distributed Applications Engineering 4 SH

 This course introduces principles of software engineering with emphasis on building distributed applications.
-After an introduction and overview of the fundamentals of networking and inter-process communication, students will study, through examples and case studies, the architecture of typical distributed applications.
+After an introduction to software engineering and overview of the fundamentals of networking, the course covers topics specifically related to distributed systems, such as processes and interprocess communication, distributed process synchronization, naming, security and reliability issues in distributed systems.
+Students will study the architecture of typical distributed applications.
 They will build programs for the primary components of distributed architectures.
-The course will cover interprocess communication, remote method invocation and CORBA, security issues, Web client-server computing, distributed transactions, the role of data replication in distributed systems, and distributed multimedia systems.
-This course will be an elective in the computer science program unless it is being substituted for the required course, CS 350.
-Prerequisite: CS 205 or MIS 301, and CS 245 or CS 250.
+In a team project, they will participate in the development of a distributed application.
+This course will be an elective in the Computer Science program unless it is being substituted for the required course CS350.
+Prerequisite: CS 205 and CS 240.

 CS 385 Data Mining 4 SH

 This is an introductory course in data mining, an evolving and growing interdisciplinary area of research and development, both in academia as well as in industry.
 Along with the traditional concepts and functions of data mining, like classification, clustering, and rule mining, students will be introduced to the current issues related to mining in Web and in multimedia applications.
 This course is an elective in the computer science program.
 Prerequisite: CS 171 and Junior standing.

 This course provides students with an exploration of both computer science research and research methods in general.
 Through a combination of required seminars and guided research projects, students will be immersed in a typical undergraduate research environment.
 Offered in summer.
 Prerequisite: CS 240 and Junior standing or permission of the instructor.